nellydata/PythonGachaProject/KNOWN_ISSUES.md

 **Workaround:**
 - Retreat and restart the boss battle if wave loads empty
 - Use single battles instead of multi-battle for boss content
+- Turn on auto battle if no enemies or actions load

 **Status:** 🔧 *Fix planned for v1.3*